 If you are breastfeeding the baby, then avoid cluster feeding formula.
-The formula may be the last option in cases where you are unavailable for cluster feeding or you are unable to do it due to illness or some other reason.
+The formula may be considered as an alternate option in cases where you are unavailable for cluster feeding or you are unable to do it due to illness or some other reason (6).

 Formula feeding is not an unhealthy option but mother’s milk is healthier.